 Next, the USFS formally announced its plan to develop a Draft Environment Impact Statement (EIS) for the project, which provided the public opportunity to comment on the proposed plan.
 What followed was years of community engagement in the review process.

 In August 2019, the agency issued a Draft EIS.
 The Draft EIS included information about project impacts on the environment, how to mitigate or offset those impacts, and alternatives to the mine plan.
 After the public reviewed and commented on the draft EIS, the USFS and other agencies began conducting additional analysis of our plan.
 As a result, the agency may require us to change or refine our proposal.

-In January 2021, the USFS published a Final EIS that addresses the public’s comments and any changes made.
-The document is made available to the public for review.
-Along with the Final EIS, the USFS also released a Draft Record of Decision (ROD).
+In January 2021, the USFS published a Final EIS that addresses the public’s comments and any changes made, six months behind the target date in its original project schedule set in 2015.
+The USDA directed the USFS to rescind the FEIS in March 2021 to allow the agency to undertake a further review.
 A federal land exchange will take place not later than 60 days after the publication of the Final EIS.

 Once the Draft ROD is released, the public has 45 days to object to the decision, and the USFS must respond and address any concerns within 90 days.
 Once this period is complete, and we receive a Final ROD and the USFS can issue a final approved plan of operations.